bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 ### Interoperability

-Interfaces make it possible to write components that are portable across different architectures and operating systems.
+WebAssembly core modules are already portable across different architectures and operating systems;
-Not only that, components are portable across different programming languages.
+components retain these benefits and, using interfaces, add portability across different programming languages.
 A component implemented in Go can communicate directly and safely with a C or Rust component, by relying on the shared conventions of the Component Model ABI.
 Writing a component doesn't even require knowledge of which language its dependent components are implemented in, only the component interface expressed in WIT.
-Additionally, components can be composed into larger graphs, with one component's exports satisfying another's imports.
+Additionally, components can be [composed](../composing-and-distributing.md) into larger graphs, with one component's exports satisfying another's imports.

 ### Benefits of the component model